mehargiri/Full-Stack-open-Exercises/part3/README.md

 # Go to the phonebook folder
 cd phonebook
-pnpm install # to install all the packages pnpm dev # to start the development build
+pnpm install # to install all the packages pnpm build:ui # to build the frontend and add the dist folder to the part3/phonebook folder pnpm dev # to start the development build
+# OR
+pnpm start # to start the production build

+# You also need to create a .env file with the following values
+MONGO_URI=
+PORT=
 ```

 After using the command `pnpm dev`, you can access the frontend development build on: [http://localhost:3001](http://localhost:3001/)